 Under ‘geoprocessing options’, you have the option of overwriting outputs.
 After this option is turned on, you will be able to overwrite existing shapefiles.

-Share us your ArcMap tips and tricks.
+Share your ArcMap tips and tricks with a comment below.
 We hope to expand this list with some great input from our readers.

 - GIS Programming Tutorials: Learn How to Code

 - How to Export a Shapefile Table to Excel Spreadsheet in ArcGIS

 - 7 Free Esri Training Courses to Sink Your Teeth Into

 - Learn GIS – An Introduction to GIS